framer/framer-bridge-multiple-package-kit/README.md

 The CI configuration is smart enough to only publish/update the packages where updates to the imported components were changed (i.e. if [Button.tsx](/design-system/components/Button.tsx) was updated, only the [Buttons.framerfx](/framer/buttons.framerfx) Package will be updated in the Framer Team Store.)

-You can configure the `paths` field in the `package.json` to configure a different setup when files are chagned.
+You can configure the `paths` field in the `package.json` to configure a different setup when files are changed.

 - `componentPath`: The relative path to the file or directory that will trigger the `cmd` script when changes are found.
 - `cmd`: The command to run when a change is found in the `componentPath` directory or file.